 Q. 5.
 Are there more Gods than one?

-There is only one God,[a] the living and true God.[b]
+A. There is but one only, the living and true God.

 Q. 6.
-How many persons are there in the Godhead?
+How many persons are there in the godhead?

-There are three persons in the Godhead: the Father, the Son, and the Holy Spirit;[a] and these three are one God, the same in substance, equal in power and glory.[b]
+A. There are three persons in the Godhead; the Father, the Son, and the Holy Ghost; and these three are one God, the same in substance, equal in power and glory.

 Q. 7.
 What are the decrees of God?

-God carries out his decrees in the works of creation and providence.
+A. God executes his decrees in the works of creation and providence.

 Q. 9.
 What is the work of creation?

-The work of creation is the making by God of all things from nothing, by his powerful word,[a] in the space of six days, and all very good.[b]
+A. The work of creation is God's making all things of nothing, by the word of his power, in the space of six days, and all very good.

 Q. 10.
 How did God create man?

-God created man, male and female, in his own image,[a] in knowledge,[b] righteousness,and holiness,[c] with rule over the creatures.
+A. God created man male and female, after his own image, in knowledge, righteousness and holiness, with dominion over the creatures.

 Q. 11.
 What are God's works of providence?

-God's works of providence are his most holy,[a] wise,[b] and powerful[c] preservation[d] and control[e] of all his creatures, and all their actions.
+A. God's works of providence are his most holy, wise and powerful preserving and governing all his creatures, and all their actions.

-When God had created man, he entered into a covenant of life with him, on condition of perfect obedience, forbidding him to eat of the tree of the knowledge of good and evil on penalty of death.[a]
+A. When God had created man, he entered into a covenant of life with him, upon condition of perfect obedience; forbidding him to eat of the tree of the knowledge of good and evil, upon pain of death.

-Our first parents, being left to the freedom of their own will, fell from the state in which they were created by sinning against God.
+A. Our first parents, being left to the freedom of their own will, fell from the estate wherein they were created, by sinning against God.

 Q. 14.
 What is sin?